Beohar Rammanohar Sinha: Foundations

 As a part of his schooling in the then Jubbulpore, Rammanohar initially attended Anglican Christ Church Boys Senior Secondary School for a short while, but did not find the convent milieu conducive to his temperament and his family's nationalistic ideologies.
 He, therefore, switched very soon to the nationalist Pt Lajja Shankar Jha Model School Jabalpur and also spent some time studying in the Hitkarini Sabha School.

-On various Hindu festivals, Rammanohar used to assist his mother RajRani Devi, a polytheist, in drawing a wide variety of folkloristic motifs for her Pujas.
+On various Hindu festivals, Rammanohar used to assist his mother, RajRani Devi, in drawing a wide variety of folkloristic motifs for her Pujas.
 To her teenager son, in addition to allowing an extra share in the sumptuous prasad, she also used to recite captivating narratives and melodious hymns that often incorporated conventional explanations as well as diverse interpretations of those motifs.
 This laid his foundations in visual arts.

 Even after the death of Rabindranath Tagore in 1941, Rammanohar's father Beohar Rajendra Simha continued visiting Shantiniketan to meet his friends Banarsidas Chaturvedi, Hazari Prasad Dwivedi, Kshitimohan Sen and others.
-On one such visit in 1946, Rammanohar accompanied him, but decided to stay back, sharing K. G. Subramanyan’s room in the hostel.
+On one such visit in 1946, Rammanohar accompanied him, but decided to stay back, sharing K. G. Subramanyan's room in the hostel.

 Rammanohar carried out his graduation in fine arts in Kala Bhavana at the nationalist Visva-Bharati University, Shantiniketan, from 1946 to 1950.
 He was the favorite disciple of one of the pioneers of modern Indian art and a key figure of contextual modernism, Nandalal Bose.
 In unison, he was also trained and mentored by Ramkinkar Baij and Benode Behari Mukherjee.
 As a part of his postgraduation during 1951 to 1953, along with gaining expertise in Fresco-secco under Nandalal Bose, he chose to specialize in Zen painting under Yu Wan-shan who founded the Huafan University in Taiwan – the only institution outside India that uses Lion Capital of Ashoka as its logo.
 This was Rammanohar's first brush with the Oriental art with which he stayed despite the opportunity of relocating to Slade School of Fine Art in London on his senior Krishna Reddy's behest.